efugier/smartcat/README.md

 ## A few examples to get started

 ```
-cat Cargo.toml | pipelm -c "write a short poem about the content of the file"
+cat Cargo.toml | smartcat -c "write a short poem about the content of the file"

 A file named package,
 Holds the keys of a software's age.